amd-enterprise-ai/aim-build/docs/docs-aim/meta-llama/Llama-3.3-70B-Instruct/README.md

 This AIM allows to deploy meta-llama/Llama-3.3-70B-Instruct with a tailored set of profiles.

 * Model name: meta-llama/Llama-3.3-70B-Instruct
-* Description: Latest instruction-tuned Llama 3.3 model with 70B parameters and improved performance.
+* Description: Instruction-tuned Llama 3.3 model with 70B parameters and improved performance.
 * Capabilities:
   * text-generation
   * chat